hdahlheim/dahlheim.ch/content/work.en.md

 title: Work
 ---

-I’m working as a fullstack developer for the swiss webhosting company [cyon](https://cyon.ch).
+I’m working as a full-stack developer for the Swiss web-hosting company [cyon](https://cyon.ch).

-There I work primely in the Languages Elixir, PHP and Javascript
+There I work primely in the languages Elixir, PHP, and Javascript.